 Keloidal acne scars often require injections with cortisone or similar solutions.
 Thin keloidal scars can also be improved with cortisone creams and silicone gel sheets and silicone based creams.
 Surgical intervention is sometimes required however there is a risk of repeated keloid scars after surgery.

 Persistent redness (post-inflammatory erythema)

 In most cases, once an acne lesion clears, it leaves behind a red mark.
 This mark is referred to as post-inflammatory erythema and can take anywhere between weeks to years to fade.
-In some cases, red marks associated with other forms of acne scarring can persist for life unless treated.

 Persistent darkness (post-inflammatory hyperpigmentation)